The iPhone 8 And 8 Plus Are Chips Off The Old Block, With Nice Prices And Wireless Charging

 The new phones are visually similar in size to their predecessors, though Apple says it has reinforced the glass to make it the most durable ever used on a phone.
 The iPhone 8 has a screen size of 4.7 inches while the iPhone 8 Plus has a 5.5-inch screen.

 Both phones also support wireless charging through the Qi standard.
-This allows the iPhone to charge by laying flat on charging mats from vendors like Mophie and Belkin.
+This allows the iPhone to charge by lying flat on charging mats from vendors like Mophie and Belkin.

 The iPhone 8 and 8 Plus come with some notable under-the-hood improvements.
 Both phones use a new “A11 Bionic” chip that’s 25% to 70% faster than its predecessor based on scenario, and boosts graphics performance by 30% at half the power.